mpoblete27/mpoblete27.github.io/README.md

 Come check it out!
-My name is Mikhael and this is my portfolio. it contains some projects and homework that I did for coding school.
-It's still a work in progress, just like we all are, and I'm looking to improve on things as I master them.
+My name is Mikhael and this is my profile.
+I'm reworking everything from the ground up so this is currently a work in progress (isn't everything?).
+I want these pages to be more of a reflection of who I am as a person, rather than what I think people expect of me.
 # mpoblete27.github.io